- Rowing Trips

 St. Petersburg is one of the most famous, historic and beautiful cities in the world.
 It is also a thriving modern metropolis undergoing a renaissance.
 What better idea than to enjoy our favourite sport here?
 Apparently the Romanovs did.
 Peter I is said to have been at the forefront of the sport at that time – which was the early 1700’s so we are not sure how accurate this report is.
 We found some photos of Tsar Nicholas II rowing – but not quite the style of boats that we like.
 Perhaps this is a bit like St. Petersburg itself, rather mysterious, raising more questions the more you explore, not quite what you expect.
 The sheer grandeur of the city is just as advertised and will not disappoint.
 Palaces, gilded steeples, monumental art, colourful facades lining canals.
 It just goes on and on and on.
 Absolutely iconic, spectacular, bucket list.
-And to further enhance your St. Petersburg rowing tour, we propose an optional extension for a couple of days of rowing in rural Russia – very different but equally beautiful and just as fascinating.
+And to further enhance your St. Petersburg rowing tour, we extend the trip for a couple of days of rowing in rural Russia – very different but equally beautiful and just as fascinating.
 A brilliant contrast.

 Water, water everywhere.
 Originally a marshland at the edge of the Baltic Sea, St. Petersburg was created by imperial decree of Peter the Great in 1703.
 It became his warm water port and “window to Europe”.
 Inspired by Amsterdam, swamps were drained, marshes filled in, canals created and ultimately 342 bridges were built within the city limits.
 We will row the rivers and canals of the city over four days, as well as two optional days rowing the Volhov River as it flows towards Lake Ladoga, which then flows into the Neva and back to St. Petersburg.
 Our base is the English Rowing Club, a powerhouse of Russian rowing, but a club that appreciates the beauty of where they row, and Andrej will show us his favourite spots.
 This is a city best seen from the water.